THE BEATING HEART OF THEATRE IN CORK

 WE PRODUCE THEATRE OF THE BEST POSSIBLE QUALITY

 The Everyman operates as a producing house several times yearly to produce top-quality contemporary and classic drama, as well as our annual Christmas panto.
 These productions provide much-needed employment for artists, and showcase the talent of these artists to audiences.
-Forthcoming productions include a national tour of Kevin Barry’s Autumn Royal and a major revival of Martin McDonagh’s The Lonesome West.
+Productions in 2018 include a national tour of Kevin Barry’s Autumn Royal and a major revival of Martin McDonagh’s The Lonesome West.

 WE WORK WITH PARTNERS TO PRODUCE EXCITING AND INNOVATIVE THEATRE & OPERA